 Easter itself developed out of the Jewish Passover feast.
-It is worth noting that, among the Jews, hard boiled eggs were part of the traditional meal of grief or mourning during times of loss.4 For related reasons, they became part of the traditional Passover Seder plate5 and, for many Jews in the east, part of the main Passover meal as well.6 So, while we have no sources that detail what foods were eaten by Christians on Easter, it would not be at all surprising if hard boiled eggs were actually a common dish on many Easter tables from an early date (though certainly not dyed or decorated).
+It is worth noting that, among the Jews, hard-boiled eggs were part of the traditional meal of grief or mourning during times of loss.4 For related reasons, they became part of the traditional Passover Seder plate5 and, for many Jews in the East, part of the main Passover meal as well.6 So, while we have no sources that detail what foods were eaten by Christians at Easter, it would not be at all surprising if hard boiled eggs were actually a common dish on many Easter tables from an early date (though certainly not dyed or decorated).

 What we do know is that the idea of fasting leading up to the celebration of Easter is very ancient, going back at least to the second century AD.
 At first, these fasts were typically only one or two days, but they eventually developed into the forty-day fast of Lent.
 Practices varied from place to place then (as they still do today), but eggs seem to have been almost universally forbidden during Lent.
 One fifth-century historian notes: